FaveDA/LITA/README.md

 ---
 EDA involved the exploring of the Data to answer some questions about the Data such as;
 -	What is the overall sales trend?
--	Which product are top sellers?
+-	Which products or regions are top sellers?
 -	What are the products on peak sales?

 ### Data Analysis